aspose-email-cloud/aspose-email-cloud-dotnet/docs/MapiContactPhotoDto.md

 # MapiContactPhotoDto
-Contains data and type of contact&#39;s photo.
+Contains data and type of contact's photo.

 ## Properties
 Class has no properties